norment/redcap/README.md

 podman load < cron.tar.gz
 ```

-Before testing the loaded images, adapt the backup directory in of `docker-compose.yml` which defines where the database backups are created (daily backups are scheduled through the [cron](https://en.wikipedia.org/wiki/Cron) container).
+Before testing the loaded images, adapt the backup directory in `docker-compose.yml` which defines where the database backups are created (daily backups are scheduled through the [cron](https://en.wikipedia.org/wiki/Cron) container).
 ```bash
 - <<your_backup_directory_path>>:/backup
 ```